-- Follow the instructions in the "Disassembly" section and remove the barrel from the shotgun. - After removing the barrel, look right through the barrel from the rear and make sure there are no obstructions, even minor ones. - If an obstruction in the barrel is detected, a competent gunsmith must remove the obstruction.
-Reinspect the shotgun before firing. - Remount the barrel, following the instructions in the "Reassembly" section.
+• Follow the instructions in the "Disassembly" section and remove the barrel from the shotgun.

+• After removing the barrel, look right through the barrel from the rear and make sure there are no obstructions, even minor ones.

+• If an obstruction in the barrel is detected, a competent gunsmith must remove the obstruction.
+Reinspect the shotgun before firing.

+• Remount the barrel, following the instructions in the "Reassembly" section.

-Check the condition of the choke tubes:
+Check the condition of the barrel attachment (muzzle brake, thread cap or optional choke tube):

-- Make sure there is a choke tube installed!
-Shooting without a choke tube installed may irreparably damage the barrel! - Always check the appearance and cleaning of the choke tubes before using the shotgun. - Check correct tightness in the barrel with the wrench provided. - Never use choke tubes that show signs of defects, warping or incrustation. - Make sure that the choke tube inserted is appropriate for the intended use and shot type to be used (steel or lead).
-See "Ammunition", below. - The application of a light coat of gun grease will make the tube easier to remove, and reduce the deposition of carbon between the tube and barrel.
+• Make sure there is an attachment installed!
+Shooting without the muzzle brake or other approved device installed may irreparably damage the barrel!

+• Always check the appearance and cleaning of the attachment before using the shotgun.

+- Check correct tightness on the barrel.
+(Hand tightening is sufficient.) - Never use devices that show signs of defects, warping or incrustation.

+• Make sure that the attached device is appropriate for the intended use and shot type to be used (steel or lead).
+See "Ammunition", below.